Aleix-GM/RepData_PeerAssessment1/PA1_template.md

 imputedSteps <- imputedSteps %>% mutate(dayType = ifelse(weekdays(imputedSteps$date) %in% c("dissabte", "diumenge"), "weekend", "weekday"))
 ```

-2.Make a panel plot containing a time series plot (i.e. 𝚝𝚢𝚙𝚎 = “𝚕”) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+2. Make a panel plot containing a time series plot (i.e. 𝚝𝚢𝚙𝚎 = “𝚕”) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r